 Ensuring the Credibility of Solar Companies

-Solar companies that want to participate in the ILSFA program must apply and be accepted into the program before they can operate as Approved Vendors in ILSFA.
+Solar companies that want to participate in the ILSFA program must apply and be accepted into the program.
 Some Approved Vendors may also use partners called Designees or subcontractors to help perform their work.
 These Designees and subcontractors must also register with the program.
 A complete list of all companies vetted to participate in the ILSFA program can be found using our Find a Solar Company directory.

 Residential Solar (On-Site)

 Illinois Solar for All requires Approved Vendors to provide solar offers with no upfront costs for income-eligible homeowners interested in installing solar projects.
-Homeowners may be required to pay ongoing costs and fees, but those costs cannot exceed 50% of the value of energy generated by the solar project, regardless of whether the project is owned, leased, or financed through a Power Purchase Agreement (PPA).
+Homeowners may have monthly payments within their contract.
+Any ongoing payments will be outweighed by the value generated by the solar panels, after accounting for the application of low-income discounts.
 Similar requirements apply (with a few limited exceptions) to solar projects for multi-family housing.

 Community Solar